okatsn/MySlides/AI-SWC/20220421-DecisionTree-GoodBad/index.md

 ---

 # Results

+As a preliminary test, the data of 2018 are subdivided into 12 subsets corresponding the 12 months of the year.
+For each subset, the Decision Tree algorithm is applied with the data splitted into a training and a testing phase as demonstrated in the figures.

+The results are classified into two parts: 1.
+Good predictions, and 2.
+Unsatisfactory predictions.

-## Good predictions
+## 1. Good predictions

-Good predictions are those who satisfies all of the following criteria:
+Good predictions are those who satisfy **all** of the following criteria:

 - whose MAEs in the testing phase $\leq 2$, and

-- who are able to capture the characteristics of observed SWC
+- who are able to capture the characteristics of the observed SWC timeseries

 ---